-In our day to day life, we come across different types of sound, and we are well equipped with a mechanism to understand different types of variations in the sound pattern.
+In our day-to-day life, we come across different types of sound, and we are well-equipped with a mechanism to understand different types of variations in the sound pattern.
 A mother talking to her kid has a different voice compared to that of the kid.
-Did you ever think why every person have a different voice?
-Let’s learn about the loudness of sound, the pitch of the sound and their difference.
+Did you ever think why every person has a different voice?
+Let’s learn about the loudness of sound, the pitch of the sound, and their difference.

 Loudness of Sound

-- This phenomenon of a sound depending on the amplitude of the sound wave.
+- The phenomenon of sound depends on the amplitude of the sound wave.
 If the amplitude of the sound wave is large, then the sound is said to be loud.

 - It is directly proportional to the square of the amplitude of vibration.
 If the amplitude of the sound wave becomes double, then the loudness of the sound will be quadrupled.

 - Sounds above 80 dB becomes noise to human ears.

 - The table given below gives us data for various sources of sound.

 |Normal Conversation||60 dB|

 The loudness of a sound wave is determined by its association with the amplitude, all types of waves have a certain amplitude.
 For example, a height of a wave on a calm ocean will be less than 1 foot whereas good surfing waves might be 10 feet or more in amplitude.
 During a storm, the amplitude might increase to 40 to 50 feet.

 Pitch of Sound